Change of Seasons Need Satay Kabocha Curry

 When it is windy and damp outside I love eating warm soups, stews and curries.
 I crave comfort food!
-You are going to especially love this curry as it is a snap to put together and so warm and comforting and easy on the pocket book as well, as it is vegan.
+You are going to especially love this Satay Kabocha Curry as it is a snap to put together and so warm and comforting and easy on the pocket book as well, as it is vegan.

 I added lots of fresh grated ginger as I really did want to warm up from the inside out.
 I used a kabocha squash which is an Asian type of winter squash/pumpkin as this is what is plentiful in the Asian market.
 However, feel free to substitute with butternut squash, acorn squash, pumpkin or whatever your little heart desires.

-If you used pre-made satay paste from a jar this curry dish is even easier.
-However, for my dish I made my satay paste from scratch so I could control the heat and flavors.
+If you used pre-made satay paste from a jar, this curry dish is even easier.
+However, for my Satay Kabocha Curry dish I made my satay paste from scratch so I could control the heat and flavors.
 When you make your own satay paste, you can make a little extra and enjoy some chicken satay on skewers or you can even make yours with almond butter if you have peanut allergies in your family.

-I think tofu in this dish makes it really silky and delicious but if you are anti-tofu, some leftover roasted thanksgiving turkey or chicken would be marvellous in this curry as well.
+I think tofu in this dish makes it really silky and delicious but if you are anti-tofu, some leftover roasted thanksgiving turkey or chicken would be marvelous in this curry as well.

 Kobocha (pumpkins) has seeds just like a regular pumpkin so I roasted them in the oven for about 15 -20 minutes with a little salt and they were the perfect little garnish for this dish.
+You might even like to make Easy Roasted Pepitas or Roasted Cajun Pumpkin Seeds as a garnish on top.
 It is perfect timing as it takes about 15-20 minutes for the curry to simmer and for the kabocha pumpkins to become tender so they were done at the same time.
 You have to love that!

 I love how quick this satay kobocha curry comes together.
 It really is one of those dishes that you dump everything in the pot and let it simmer for about 20 minutes.
 I think the hardest part is removing the skin and chopping up your kabocha (pumpkin).
 Use a sharp knife and always cut downward and away from you.
 Be very careful as we need to keep all of your fingers during the upcoming holiday season.